Ilford County High School: New facilities

 Construction of a new Sports Hall was completed in November 2006 and was opened by former pupil Sir Trevor Brooking.
 The Sports Hall provides access to gym equipment, a swimming pool and a large sports hall.
+However the swimming pool later closed due to cost issues.
+It now remains as a relic commonly used for changing in Physical Education.

 The Learning Resource Centre (Library) also came into action in October.

 In 2014, the Sixth Form Suite was constructed, purpose made for KS5 students to use as a learning environment outside of the LRC which is used by all years.
 The block is constructed in the location of the old Economics and Business class, which has since been housed elsewhere in the school.
 The Sixth Form Suite also houses the offices for the Head of Sixth Form & Deputy Heads of Sixth Form.

 On 1 June 2015 work was started to refurbish the canteen, and the canteen was ready for use for the students by the start of new school year.
 In August 2015 on the construction of a new science and technology block, with additional sixth form facilities, preparatory to expansion of the main school to six forms of entry commencing with the Year 7 intake in September 2016.
 Work initially got delayed due to planning permission going through with the sister school, Woodford County High School.
 In September 2015, construction commenced for the expansion of the school, while the school maintained normal functionality.
 The new building was finally available to students September 2017, and has been in use ever since.